 If your crafty skills stop at jewelry making, here’s another idea: Enlist a friend who sews, knits or crochets to help you.
 Maybe you can even make a trade!

-We did all the heavy lifting for you and rounded up some of our favorite DIY jewelry holders and organizers from right here on Bluprint.
+We did all the heavy lifting for you and rounded up some of our favorite DIY jewelry holders and organizers from right here on Craftsy.
 Whether you knit, sew, or crochet, there’s an organizer to help get your jewelry under control.

-Photo via Bluprint member mindylewis678
+Photo via Craftsy member mindylewis678

 Lace Jewelry Holder

 Have some knitting skills?
 Knit up a quick piece of lace and pop it in a used frame.
 It’s inexpensive, especially if you use yarn from your stash.

 Break out that sewing machine and work up this simple clutch project that holds your most treasured baubles.
 It’s ideal for travel, but you can also tuck it into a drawer at home if you’re short on space.

 Can you believe that these dishes were created using a braided rope?
 These little dishes would look great on top of a dresser to hold rings or any other jewelry that you wear daily.
 As you can see from the photo, it’s also a great place to store your beautiful beads while you work!